MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - <details><summary>Digest</summary> This work investigates a blockchain assisted decentralized FL (BLADE-FL) framework, which can well prevent the malicious clients from poisoning the learning process, and further provides a self-motivated and reliable learning environment for clients.
 In detail, the model aggregation process is fully decentralized and the tasks of training for FL and mining for blockchain are integrated into each participant.

 ## Others

+### Others: 2022

+- X-Risk Analysis for AI Research. [[paper]](https://arxiv.org/abs/2206.05862)
+  - Dan Hendrycks, Mantas Mazeika.
+  - Key Word: AI Risk.
+  - <details><summary>Digest</summary> Artificial intelligence (AI) has the potential to greatly improve society, but as with any powerful technology, it comes with heightened risks and responsibilities.
+Current AI research lacks a systematic discussion of how to manage long-tail risks from AI systems, including speculative long-term risks.
+Keeping in mind the potential benefits of AI, there is some concern that building ever more intelligent and powerful AI systems could eventually result in systems that are more powerful than us; some say this is like playing with fire and speculate that this could create existential risks (x-risks).
+To add precision and ground these discussions, we provide a guide for how to analyze AI x-risk.

 ### Others: 2018